-1) The coverage rate of ESG analysis: ESG integration through ESG scoring using Carmignac's proprietary ESG platform "START" (System for Tracking and Analysis of a Responsible Trajectory), which includes internal and external ESG ratings, is applied to more than 90% of issuers.

-START is a systemised platform aggregating multiple sources of raw ESG data for our proprietary scoring systems for companies and also our Sovereign ESG model, Controversy analysis and SDG alignment.
-START rates companies from "E" to "A", that grid below details the correspondence between the START numeric scores and START ratings:

-Lower START rating Higher limit

-limit

-8 ≤ A 10 10

-6 ≤ В < 8

-4 ≤ С < 6

-2 ≤ D < 4

-0 ≤ E < 2

-2) The amount the universe is reduced by : the investment universe of the Sub-Fund for the purposes of universe reduction is composed, for equities, of 3,000 listed Emerging market stocks with over 1 billion euro market capitalisation and, for corporate bonds, of the ICE BofA Emerging Markets Corporate Bond index (excluding sovereign and quasi-sovereign issuers).
-This universe is reduced by a minimum of 20% through the application of the filters described below.

-i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment.

-ii) Sub-Fund specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation, thermal coal mining, companies involved in factory farming, palm oil and companies on the People for the Ethical Treatment of Animals ("PETA") list.
-In addition, corporate bonds with an overall START rating of "D" or "E" (rating from "E" to "A") are excluded of the Sub-Fund's investment universe.
-Companies having a START rating of E (rating from "E" to "A") on environmental or social pillars are excluded of the Sub-Fund's investment universe.
-Companies having an overall MSCI rating of "CCC" or "B" (rating from "C" to "AAA") are a priori excluded of the Sub-Fund's investment universe.
-Companies rated "CCC" or "B" on the overall MSCI rating (from "E" to "A") can reintegrate into the Sub-Fund's investment universe if START rating is C or above.

-The equity universe is further reduced by the number of companies deemed not aligned according to our SDG alignment assessment, as described above.
+- 1) The coverage rate of ESG analysis: ESG integration through ESG scoring using Carmignac's proprietary ESG platform "START" (System for Tracking and Analysis of a Responsible Trajectory), which includes internal and external ESG ratings, is applied to more than 90% of issuers. - 2) The amount the universe is reduced by (minimum 20%): - i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Fund-specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation, thermal coal mining, companies involved in factory farming, and companies on the People for the Ethical Treatment of Animals ("PETA") list .
+In addition, corporate bonds with an MSCI rating below 1.4 (rating from "0" to "10") on environmental or social pillars or having an overall MSCI rating of "CCC" or "B" (rating from "CCC" to "AAA") are a priori excluded of the Sub-Fund's investment universe.
+Companies rated "C" or above on the START (rating from "E" to "A") are reintegrated into the Sub-Fund's investment universe after an ad-hoc analysis which may involve an engagement with the company.
+The equity universe is further reduced by the number of companies deemed not aligned according to our SDG alignment assessment, as described above. - 3) Positive screening (Sustainable Investments): the Sub-Fund makes sustainable investments whereby a minimum of 10% of the Sub-Fund's net assets are invested in shares of companies that are considered aligned with relevant United Nations Susainable Development Goals.

-The universe reduction process and the starting universe only applies to corporate debt excluding sovereign issuers and quasi sovereign issues.

-3) Positive screening (Sustainable Investments): the Sub-Fund makes sustainable investments whereby a minimum of 10% of the Sub-Fund's net assets are invested in shares of companies that are considered aligned with relevant United Nations Susainable Development Goals.
 The minimum levels of sustainable investments with environmental and social objectives are respectively 1% and 3% of the Sub-Fund's net assets.